A general framework for optimising cost-effectiveness of pandemic response under partial intervention measures

 Following~\cite{chang2022simulating}, social distancing is defined holistically, comprising various behavioural changes aimed to reduce the intensity of individual interactions during a given restriction period.
 These changes typically include stay-at-home restrictions, travel reduction, as well as physical distancing, mask wearing, and other measures.
 Dependent on the social context, each compliant agent may reduce the intensity of interactions with their household members, neighbours and coworkers/classmates.
-A typical scenario also assumes other NPIs, such as case isolation and home quarantine, as well as a partial pre-pandemic mass-vaccination coverage (see Methods and Appendix \ref{sec:SM_ABM}: \nameref{sec:SM_Vaccination}).
+A typical scenario also assumes other NPIs, such as case isolation and home quarantine, as well as a \emph{partial} mass-vaccination coverage {affecting a proportion of the population (see Methods and Appendix \ref{sec:SM_ABM}: \nameref{sec:SM_Vaccination}).
+In general, vaccination campaigns can be either pre-emptive (vaccination between outbreaks) or reactive (vaccination during an outbreak).
+We consider pre-emptive vaccination campaigns in relation to future outbreaks of the COVID-19.
+In other words, we assume that a vaccination campaign, covering a significant fraction of the population (e.g., 85\%), is carried out before such an outbreak caused by an emerging variant of concern.
 Before exploring the search space of interventions, we calibrated and validated the ABM using a case study: an outbreak of the Delta variant in New South Wales, Australia, during June--November 2021 (see Appendix \ref{sec:SM_ABM}: \nameref{sec:SM_Validation}).